jhumfreez/Minesweeper_Exercise/README.md

 *Win: All mines flagged

-On win: Append name of player and score (time bonus * area size) to a sorted highscore log (multiple sorting algorithms will be tested for experimentation) for printing
+On win: Append name of player and score (time bonus * area size) to a sorted highscore log for printing